• intracerebral hemorrhage accounts for 10-20% of all strokes

-• bleeding on antithrombotic therapy is associated with higher mortality (including DOACs and antiplatelet therapy) – HR 1.3 on antiplatelet therapy, 1.4 on anticoagulation [Apostolaki-Hansson]
+• bleeding during antithrombotic therapy is associated with increased mortality (including DOACs and antiplatelets) – HR 1.3 on antiplatelet therapy, 1.4 on anticoagulation [Apostolaki-Hansson]

 • ICH is a heterogeneous group in terms of etiology, clinical presentation, and therapy

-• posterior fossa hematoma is always an acute, life-threatening condition
+• a hematoma in the posterior fossa is always an acute, life-threatening condition

 Classification